cj2001/data_umbrella_linked_lists/README.md

 - Access to a notebook environment such as [Jupyter Notebook](https://jupyter.org/), [Google Colab](https://colab.research.google.com/notebooks/welcome.ipynb) or the [VS Code Notebook Environment](https://code.visualstudio.com/docs/datascience/jupyter-notebooks).

 - If you choose to work with a graph database, you can create a free one (demonstrated in the course) with the [Neo4j Sandbox](https://sandbox.neo4j.com).
+For this course, we will be using the "Graph Data Science" sandbox, which is a pre-populated database of a Game of Thrones graph.

+In addition to the above, you will need the following Python packages:

+- pandas
+- neo4j (the official Python driver for Neo4j)